ericselin/dotfiles/README.md

 Make it awesome:

-- [ ] gh: Create a `gh` alias for getting project cards.
+- TODO gh: Create a `gh` alias for getting project cards.

 ### `Arch Linux` - minimalistic Linux with a huge community

 Arch Linux is pretty cool, check it out.
 It requires some setup, though.
 Things to still implement:

-- [ ] os: Make udev rule to switch to work monitor when connected.
+- TODO os: Make udev rule to switch to work monitor when connected.
-- [ ] os: Make udev rule to switch to laptop monitor when any external screen is disconnected.
+- TODO os: Make udev rule to switch to laptop monitor when any external screen is disconnected.
-- [ ] os: Make gdrive mount work on boot (or create startup script for mount and keepassxc).
+- TODO os: Make gdrive mount work on boot (or create startup script for mount and keepassxc).
+- TODO os: configure / research copy-paste between alacritty and e.g. firefox, and within alacritty same or different windows
+- TODO os: mount efi images to /boot for easy upgradability
+- TODO os: enable audio via pactl

 ## Other tools and custom scripts

 ### `keepassxc` - secure password manager

 Keepass is open source, and it can be made very secure.
 Also, it's recommended by the EFF.
 The setup is currently that the database is stored in Google Drive, and synced with `rclone`.
 There is a key file for the database, which has not and will not touch the network.

+- TODO keepass: enable docking keepass to tray
+- TODO keepass: enable auto-type on wayland

 ### `mutt` - email in the console